SoftwareHeritage/swh-graph/docs/compression.rst

 Same as OBL, but for the transposed graph.
 The resulting offset big list is stored in the ``graph-transposed.obl`` file.

+.. _graph-compression-maps:

 15. MAPS
 --------

-This steps generates the *node mappings* described in :ref:`swh-graph-java-node-mappings`.
+This steps generates the *node mappings* described in `Node Types and SWHIDs <https://docs.rs/swh-graph/latest/swh_graph/_tutorial/index.html#node-types-and-swhids>`_.
 In particular, it generates:

 - ``graph.node2swhid.bin``: a compact binary representation of all the SWHIDs in the graph, ordered by their rank in the graph file.